Bocolo/myfolio/README.md

 When this site is finished it will be refactored appropriately.

 This page was built using ReactJS and includes a WebQL of an Asteroids game I built (currently the game is down, due to an unresolved issue).

+Github pages is not yet set up for this site